 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 I also earn from qualifying purchases through additional affiliate programs.
 Please read my full disclosure here.

 Put down that store-bought vegan ricotta cheese and make your own at home instead in just 5 minutes!
 No soaking required!
-This creamy almond ricotta is perfect for using with your favorite pasta dishes, on pizza, as a cracker spread or to make ricotta toast.
+This creamy almond ricotta is great for using on pizza, as a cracker spread or to make vegan ricotta toast.
+It’s also perfect for dolloping on our easy vegan pasta with ricotta or using in our vegan lasagna or vegan baked ziti.

 There’s also water and salt but it didn’t really fit in with the flow of the song, so yeah…